nikg-04/casinocoin-dev-portal/content/concept-demurrage.md

 Demurrage was supported in casinocoin-libjs-api versions **0.7.37** through **0.12.9**.
 Demurrage is ***not supported*** in [CasinocoinAPI](reference-casinocoinapi.html).

 The following code samples demonstrate how to use compatible versions of casinocoin-libjs-api to convert between ledger values and display values.
-Also see the [CasinoCoin Demurrage Calculator](https://ripple.github.io/ripple-demurrage-tool/).

 To convert from a display value to a ledger value, use `Amount.from_human()`: